 Another place we often see exposed beams is when they’re worked into a standard ceiling design, as in our top featured photo, above.
 The gentle application of the thick beams adds visual complexity and a sense of rugged timelessness to the room.

-Because the beams themselves often evoke a rustic charm, you might be thinking that they don’t belong in a modern setting.
+Because the beams themselves often evoke a rustic charm, you might think they don’t belong in a modern setting.
 However, we have a variety of rooms in this gallery that prove exposed beams can feature prominently and sympathetically in virtually any style of space.

-Modern and contemporary rooms often use the beams as a textural contrast, while some attempt to blend the entire look into a more homogenous style.
+Modern and contemporary living rooms often use beams as a textural contrast, while some attempt to blend the entire look into a more homogenous style.

 No matter the look of the home interior or the style of the setting, a solid set of exposed beams can and will truly elevate the atmosphere.

-The warm red tile flooring and white walls make for a rich contrast in this living room, beneath a sleek wood panel ceiling with exposed rustic-style beams.
-The vast room is surrounded by windows and features a large fireplace.
+The warm red tile flooring and white walls make for a rich contrast in this living room beneath a sleek wood panel ceiling with exposed ceiling beams.
+The rustic-style room is surrounded by windows and features a large fireplace.

-In this expansive open-plan room, the living room glows with the warmth of hardwood flooring and bright wood curved beams crossing the ceiling.
+In this expansive open-plan room, the living room glows with the warmth of hardwood flooring and bright wood curved ceiling beams.
 Large openings toward a balcony blur the line between indoors and out.

-This open plan living room sports a high contrast look with dark hardwood flooring and white walls and ceiling.
+This open-plan living area sports a high-contrast look with dark hardwood flooring and white walls and ceiling.
 The vaulted ceiling is crossed with white exposed beams for a truly unified look.